Fact Checked

 Also, if you weren’t told when to expect a response, send an email after five business days thanking them again.
 Mention when the interview was, the title you’re applying for, and that you are still interested and looking forward to the next steps.

-6. Negotiate Your Worth
+9. Negotiate Your Worth

-Once you have received a job offer, your employer will present you with a salary and benefits package.
+Once you have received a job offer, your new prospective employer will present you with a salary and benefits package.
 If the pay is below your salary range, don't be afraid to negotiate for higher.
 Although this may feel awkward, having the correct information will make the process easier.

 Start by doing your research